Mount Elbrus: Refuges

 In 1929, eleven scientists erected a small hut at 4,160 metres and called it "Priyut 11" ("Refuge of the 11").
 At the same site, a larger hut for 40 people was built in 1932.

 A wilderness hut was built in 1933 in the saddle between the two summits but collapsed after only a few years.
 Its remains can still be seen.

 In 1939, the Soviet Intourist travel agency built yet another structure a little above the "Priyut 11" site at 4,200 metres, covered in aluminium siding.
 It was meant to accommodate western tourists, who were encouraged to climb Mount Elbrus in commercial, guided tours to bring in foreign currency.

 Not much later, this hut was converted into a mountain barracks, serving as a base, first for Soviet and later German troops in the Battle of the Caucasus of World War II.

 On 16 August 1998, this hut burned down after a cooking stove fell over.
 After that, the new "Diesel hut" was built in the summer of 2001 a few metres below its ruins, so called because it is located at the site of the former diesel generator station.

 In addition, there is accommodation for six people each at the end of the short chairlift above the second cableway section.
 Painted red and white, these horizontal steel cylinders (called barrels, Russian bochki), are used as a base and for acclimatization by many mountaineers on their way to the summit.
 Besides the "barrels", there are several container-bases accommodation between about 3,800 and 4,200 metres.

-Pruitt Hut outhouse
+Priyut Hut outhouse

-Mount Elbrus is said to be home to the 'world's nastiest' outhouse which is close to being the highest toilet in Europe, at 13800 ft, next to the old, burnt-out Pruitt Hut.
+Mount Elbrus is said to be home to the 'world's nastiest' outhouse which is close to being the highest toilet in Europe, at 13800 ft, next to the old, burnt-out Priyut Hut.
 The title was conferred by Outside magazine following a 1993 search and article.
 The "outhouse" is surrounded by and covered in ice, perched on the end of a rock.